The Nazi Ostarbeiter (Eastern Worker) Program

 Smolensk was a strategic center, only 320 km (200 mi) from Moscow, the city was the scene of two major battles during the German invasion in World War II, one in July 1941 and the other in 1943.
 Anna was conscripted in May 1942.

 The document is a Personalkarte for a civilian worker of Russian nationality.
 "Polish" has been crossed out and "Ruessischen" substituted by hand.
 Her name was Anna Asarowa.
 She was born 26 June 1922 in Smolensk.
 Of interest is her prior (Frueherer) occupation (Beruf) as an office worker (Kontoristin) and current (jetziger) occupation as an agricultural laborer.
-She had no particular distinguising marks (Besondere Kennzeichen: "Fehlen" means lacking or missing).
+She had no particular distinguishing marks (Besondere Kennzeichen: "Fehlen" means lacking or missing).
 Her photo is attached to this document with a single metal rivet and tied by two round eagle stamps for the Mayor (Burgermeister) in his capacity as the local police authority (als Ortspolizeibehoerde) for the city of Linnich (Linnich-Stadt).
 Her fingerprints are on the document as well.
-She was employed as an agricultural laborer and her length of stay was unknown
+She was employed as an agricultural laborer and her length of stay was unknown.

 This document is one of many boxed up by an American officer in 1945, then mailed to his wife.
 They were part of the official files in the Dienststelle which handled forced labor from the east in this particular area.